-Video Playback Options
+Video Playback Options when Opening a Movie

 When you choose File > Open Movie, or drag and drop a video or audio file into CaptionMaker's video preview panel, the Video Properties dialog opens.
 The Video Properties dialog provides the following options.